-PHYSICAL EDUCATION OFFERINGS

-PHYSICAL EDUCATION 9 4 or 5 periods 3 M.P.
-3.75 credits GRADE 9

-The emphasis is on skill development in various team sports.
-Fitness units and fitness testing will be done each marking period.

-PHYSICAL EDUCATION 9 (HIGHLAND ONLY) 4 or 5 periods SEM 2.50 credits GRADE 9

-The emphasis is on skill development in various team sports.
-Fitness units and fitness testing will be done each marking period.

-HEALTH EDUCATION 9 4 or 5 periods 1 M.P.
-1.25 credits GRADE 9

-The freshman health program focuses on character development and fundamental skills needed to "do high school," while integrating concepts in nutrition, family life (including sexually transmitted diseases), alcohol, drugs, and tobacco.

-HEALTH EDUCATION 9 (HIGHLAND ONLY) 4 or 5 periods SEM 2.50 credits GRADE 9

-The freshman health program focuses on character development and fundamental skills needed to "do high school," while integrating concepts in nutrition, family life (including sexually transmitted diseases), alcohol, drugs, and tobacco.

-PHYSICAL EDUCATION 10 4 or 5 periods 3 M.P.
-3.0 or 3.75 credits GRADE 10

-The emphasis is continued on skill development in various team sports.
-Fitness units and fitness testing will be done each marking period.
-LAB BIOLOGY students will receive 3.0 credits for this course.

-HEALTH EDUCATION 10 4 or 5 periods 1 M.P.
-1.0 or 1.25 credits GRADE 10

-DRIVER SAFETY EDUCATION includes classroom work in safe driving practices and rules of the road, along with a three-week unit in substance use/abuse with emphasis on its application to driving.
-At the end of the course, students take the NJ State written driver education test.
-LAB BIOLOGY students will receive 1.0 credit for this course.

-PHYSICAL EDUCATION 11 5 periods 3 M.P.
-3.75 credits GRADE 11

-The emphasis is on individual and team sports.
-Most of the activities are centered around organized games.
-Fitness units and fitness testing will be done each marking period.

-HEALTH EDUCATION 11 5 periods 1 M.P.
-1.25 credits GRADE 11

-FIRST AID covers basic Red Cross first aid, along with a three-week unit devoted to further study of substance use/abuse.
-Students are graded on classroom preparation, participation, written work, tests, and reports.

-PHYSICAL EDUCATION 12 5 periods 3 M.P.
-3.75 credits GRADE 12

-The emphasis is on lifetime activities as well as individual and dual sports.
-Fitness units and fitness testing will be done each marking period.

-HEALTH EDUCATION 12 5 periods 1 M.P.
-1.25 credits GRADE 12

-PERSONAL LIVING includes various topics in family life education - a three-week unit in substance use/abuse particularly as it affects the family is part of the nine-week unit.
-Students will be graded on participation, preparation, written assignments, and projects.

-ADAPTED PHYSICAL EDUCATION 5 periods 3 M.P.
-3.75 credits GRADES 9-12

-In order to accommodate students with either temporary or permanent disabilities in our school population, there is a need to provide a program that facilitates the capabilities of each and every child.
-Therefore, the basic objective of the Adapted Physical Education Program is to provide each student with activity suitable to his or her work capacity.
-These activities range from the teaching of the basic motor skills to rhythmical activities, and game play.

-TEEN PEP (H&PE 12) (now offered at all 3 schools) 5 periods Year 5 credits GRADE 12
+PHYSICAL EDUCA TION OFF ERINGS PHYSICAL EDUCATION 9 3 M.P.
+3.75 credits GRADE 9 The emphasis is on skill development in various team sports period. .
+Fitness unit s and fitness testing will be done each marking HEALTH EDUCATION 9 1 M.P.
+1.25 credits GRADE 9 The freshman health program focuses on character develops integrating concepts in nutrition, family life (including sexually ment and fund PHYSICAL EDUCATION 10 3 M.P.
+3.0 or 3.75 credits GRADE 10 The emphasis is continued on skill development in various each marking period. team sports.
+Fitness units and fitness t esting will be done HEALTH EDUCATION 10 1 M.P.
+1.0 or 1.25 credits GRADE 10 DRIVER SAFETY EDUCATION includes classroom work i three-week unit in substance use/abuse with emphasis on i take the NJ State written driver education test.
+PHYSICAL EDUCATION 11 3 M.P.
+3.75 credits GRADE 11 The emphasis is on individual and team sports.
+Most of the units and fitness testing will be done each marking period. ne activities a re centered around organize ed games.
+Fitness HEALTH EDUCATION 11 1 M.P.
+1.25 credits GRADE 11 FIRST AID covers basic Red Cross first aid, along with use/abuse.
+Students are graded on classroom preparation, preparatio PHYSICAL EDUCATION 12 3 M.P.
+3.75 credits GRADE 12 The emphasis is on lifetime activities as well as individual a each marking period. nd dual sports .
+Fitness units and fitness testing will be done HEALTH EDUCATION 12 1 M.P.
+1.25 credits GRADE 12 PERSONAL LIVING includes various topics in family life edu as it affects the family is part of the nine-week unit.
+St assignments, and projects.
+ADAPTED PHYSICAL EDUCATION 3 M.P.
+3.75 credits GRADES 9-12 In order to accommodate students with either temporary or p to provide a program that facilitates the capabilities of each a Physical Education Program is to provide each student with range from the teaching of the basic motor skills to rhythmica ermanent disa Ind every chilo activity suitab abilities in our school populat I. Therefore, the basic object le to his or her work capaci tion, there is a need TEEN PEP (H&PE 12) Year 5 credits GRADE 12 TEEN PEP (or Teen Prevention Education Program) is a y se that utilizes a comprehe